About me

 Being listened to in the right way can help you feel better.

-I work with children (age 10+), young people and adults.
+I work therapeutically with children (age 10+), teenagers and adults - I offer online video sessions.

 Person-centred counselling is a non-directive approach, based on a positive and hopeful belief in human potential - that everyone can change and grow if they are placed in a nurturing environment.
-Counsellor observations can help clients to understand their perceived reality and alter their thinking and behaviour, so they can live in a more fully functional way.
+Within the therapeutic relationship, counsellor observations can help clients to understand their perceived reality and alter their thinking and behaviour, so they can live in a more fully functional way.

 I will listen to you in a caring, authentic, understanding and non-judgemental manner.
-I believe that being listened to in this way, provides the optimal conditions to facilitate change and will enable you to find a way through your problems or difficulties, become clearer about who you are and what you need, and become more confident.
+I believe that being listened to in this way, provides the optimal conditions to facilitate change, enabling you to find a way through your problems or difficulties and to become clearer and more confident about who you are and what you need.

 Training, qualifications & experience

-I have been working with children and young people for nearly twenty years and have extensive experience of supporting a range of needs including those around social, emotional and behavioural difficulties and neurodivergence.
+I have been a teacher for twenty years, inclusive of primary and secondary school teaching, with a focus on additional support needs.
+Having worked with young people for two decades, in part as a school counsellor, I have extensive experience of supporting a range of needs including those around social, emotional and behavioural difficulties and neurodivergence.

-I have also worked therapeutically with adults over several years, which I am equally passionate about.
+I have been working therapeutically with adults for a number of years, which I am equally passionate about.

 Member organisations